-The new Audemars Piguet Millenary Quincy Jones (ref.
-15161SN.OO.D002CR.01) limited edition watch is just yet another example how two successful brands -one being a Swiss maker of all sorts of ultra-luxury timekeepers and the other being an American record producer, musician, holder of more than 25 Grammys, and basically one of a few people that can be called “a face of contemporary jazz”- can join their forces to make some more money.
+The limited-edition Audemars Piguet Millenary Quincy Jones (ref.
+15161SN.OO.D002CR.01) is just yet another example how two successful brands -one being a maker of all sorts of ultra-luxury timekeepers and the other being an American record producer, musician, holder of more than 25 Grammys, and one of a few people that can be called “a face of contemporary jazz”- can join their forces to make some more money.

 It’s, of course, not the first time that Quincy Jones partners with a premium brand.
-For example, AKG, the maker of luxury headphones, has released a number of special Quincy Jones Signature models including a Q701 model that I personally find simply outstanding.
-However, it is probably the first time that the name of the artist has appeared on such an expensive piece of modern art as an Audemars Piguet Millenary wristwatch.
+For example, AKG, the maker of luxury headphones, has released several special Quincy Jones Signature models including a Q701 model that I find simply outstanding.
+However, it is probably the first time that the name of the artist has appeared on such an expensive piece of modern art as an Audemars Piguet Millenary.

-Sporting the usual for the series oval shape of its oversized body with a traditional off-centered dial, the new watch is delivered in a PVD-coated stainless steel case hiding inside it the in-house AP 3120 automatic base caliber.
+Sporting the usual for the series oval shape of its oversized body with a traditional off-centered dial, the limited edition is delivered in a PVD-coated stainless steel case hiding inside it the in-house AP 3120 automatic base caliber.

-While Audemars Piguet sometimes uses refinished calibers made by its “sister” brand Frederique Piguet (for example, their 2010 Audemars Piguet Millenary Chronograph is powered by an FP 1185-based Caliber AP 2385,) this particular mechanism is officially an “in-house” movement.
-Although I suppose that there was some transfer of talents and technology between two brands, they appear to make sure that the engine adheres to all the necessary requirements to be called a manufacture-grade caliber.
+While Audemars Piguet sometimes uses refinished calibers made by its “sister” brand Frederique Piguet (for example, their 2010 Millenary Chronograph is powered by an FP 1185-based Caliber AP 2385,) this particular mechanism is officially an “in-house” movement.
+Although I suppose that there was some transfer of talents and technology between two brands, they appear to make sure that the engine adheres to all the requirements to be called a Manufacture-grade caliber.

-All in all, watch looks great both in terms of the chosen monochromatic color scheme (in the end of it, there will nothing be anything better than the immortal black-and-white combination) and combination of polished and satin-finished surfaces.
+All in all, it looks great both in terms of the chosen monochromatic color scheme (at the end of it, there will nothing be anything better than the immortal black-and-white combination) and combination of polished and satin-finished surfaces.

-Only 500 of the Audemars Piguet Millenary Quincy Jones watches will ever be produced and sold.
+Only 500 of the Millenary Quincy Jones watches will ever be produced and sold.
 Recommended retail price to be announced later*.